Architectus-Ratiocinationis/Cognitive-Forge-SPIL/README.md

 ## Examples

-The `examples` directory contains concrete demonstrations of the entire process.
-You will find examples of:
-* **User Requests:** Clearly formulated problems given to the Cognitive Forge.
+The `examples` directory contains concrete examples for use cases containing clearly formulated problems given to the Cognitive Forge.

 # A Guide to Best Practices for the Cognitive Forge & SPIL Framework